Gujarat – Culture and Tradition

 It was the main center of the Indus Valley Civilization and Harappan civilization.
-The gujarati culture is a blend of there beliefs, customs, inventions, values and technology.
+The Gujarati culture is a blend of there beliefs, customs, inventions, values, and technology.

-Than came the Muslim Ruler Mahmud of Ghazni who invaded Gujarat, later Mughal emperor Akbar conquered it which was later acquired by Chhatrapati Shivaji.
+Then came the Muslim Ruler Mahmud of Ghazni who invaded Gujarat, later Mughal emperor Akbar conquered it which was later acquired by Chhatrapati Shivaji.

 Gujarat carries its own culture and tradition which is clearly visible in day to day activities of people.
-Fairs and festival of Gujarat are very popular and there are about 1000 festivals celebrated in Gujarat.
+Fairs and festivals of Gujarat are very popular and there are about 1000 festivals celebrated in Gujarat.

-Indo-Aryan language evolved from sanskrit Gujarati is spoken in Gujarat.
-Where as people of Kutch speak Kutchi while Memoni is also spoken among sindhi memons and muslims.
+Indo-Aryan language evolved from Sanskrit Gujarati is spoken in Gujarat.
+Whereas people of Kutch speak Kutchi while Memoni is also spoken among Sindhi memons and Muslims.